charanteja333/macdevsetup/README.md

     [
         90
     ],

     "tab_size": 2,
     "translate_tabs_to_spaces": true,
-    "word_wrap": false
+    "word_wrap": true
 }```

 Feel free to tweak these to your preference.
 When done, save the file and close it.
-I use the Flatland Monkai theme.
+I use the sunburst colour scheme.

 Now for the color.
 I'm going to change two things: the **Theme** (which is how the tabs, the file explorer on the left, etc. look) and the **Color Scheme** (the colors of the code).
 Again, feel free to pick different ones, or stick with the default.

 A popular Theme is the [Soda Theme](https://github.com/buymeasoda/soda-theme).
-To install it, run **Not required** :
+To install it, run  :

-    $ cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/
     $ git clone https://github.com/buymeasoda/soda-theme/ "Theme - Soda"

+Copy the Theme-Soda folder and go to **Sublime Text > Preferences > Browse Packages..** .
+Paste the Theme-Soda folder to the folder and restart sublime

-Then go to **Sublime Text 2 > Preferences > Settings - User** and replace the two following lines:
+Then go to **Sublime Text > Preferences > Settings - User** and replace the two following lines:

-    "theme": "Soda Dark.sublime-theme",
+    "theme": "Soda Dark 3.sublime-theme",
+    "soda_folder_icons": true,
     "soda_classic_tabs": true

 Restart Sublime Text for all changes to take effect.

-The Soda Theme page also offers some [extra color schemes](https://github.com/buymeasoda/soda-theme#syntax-highlighting-colour-schemes) you can download and try.
-But to be consistent with my terminal, I like to use the **Solarized** Color Scheme, which already ships with Sublime Text.
-To use it, just go to **Sublime Text 2 > Preferences > Color Scheme > Solarized (Dark)**.
-Again, this is really according to personal flavors, so pick what you want.
+The Soda Theme page also offers some [extra color schemes](https://github.com/buymeasoda/soda-theme#syntax-highlighting-colour-schemes) you can download and try. **Solarized** Color Scheme is good, which already ships with Sublime Text.
+To use it, just go to **Sublime Text > Preferences > Color Scheme > Solarized (Dark)**.

 Sublime Text 2 already supports syntax highlighting for a lot of languages.
 I'm going to install a couple that are missing: